How much is Zuckerberg worth? Camp counselor selling baseball card signed by former camper

 Fishler said he’s uncertain of the value of the items, considering they aren’t the usual kinds of memorabilia put up for auction.

-In recent years, there’s been lots of interest in collectors’ items involving athletes.
+In recent years, there’s been a lot of interest in collectors’ items involving athletes.
 Rare baseball cards have gone for millions of dollars.
 A mint-condition baseball card of Mickie Mantle is expected to fetch $10 million, perhaps more, when it is sold at auction later this month.

 “I’m a sentimentalist at heart.
 When people give me something, I hold on to it, I’ve kind of always been like that,” Tarantino said Wednesday evening.